GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex10_refining_bins.md

 1. Right-click, 'Selection', 'Export': Save the selected contigs into a new file
 1. Right-click, 'Selection', 'Clear selection': Clear the current selection

-How you proceed in this tage is up to you.
+How you proceed in this stage is up to you.
 You can either select bins based on their boundary, and call these the refined bins.
 Alternatively, you could select outlier contigs and examine these in more detail to determine whether or not they were correctly placed into the bin.
 For example:

 ##### Highlight an area with problematic contigs